RogoLabs/CNAScoreCard/README.md

 # CNA ScoreCard

-A static website that provides comprehensive scorecards for Certificate Numbering Authorities (CNAs) based on their CVE reporting quality and timeliness.
+A static website that provides comprehensive scorecards for Certificate Numbering Authorities (CNAs) based on their CVE reporting quality.

 ## Overview